vbrazo/data-structures-archives/README.md

 print("The size of hash map is: " + str(len(hashmap)))
 ```

-### Performance of Hash Table

-#### Complexity Analysis

-If there are `M` keys in total, we can achieve the space complexity of `O(M)` easily when using a hash table.

-However, you might have noticed that the time complexity of hash table has a strong relationship with the design.

-Most of us might have used an array in each bucket to store values in the same bucket.
-Ideally, the bucket size is small enough to be regarded as a constant.
-The time complexity of both insertion and search will be `O(1)`.

-But in the worst case, the maximum bucket size will be `N`.
-And the time complexity will be `O(1)` for insertion but `O(N)` for search.

-#### The Principle of Built-in Hash Table

-The typical design of built-in hash table is:

-The key value can be any hashable type.
-And a value which belongs to a hashable type will have a hashcode.
-This code will be used in the mapping function to get the bucket index.

-Each bucket contains an array to store all the values in the same bucket initially.

-If there are too many values in the same bucket, these values will be maintained in a height-balanced binary search tree instead.

-The average time complexity of both insertion and search is still `O(1)`.
-And the time complexity in the worst case is `O(log N)` for both insertion and search by using height-balanced BST.
-It is a trade-off between insertion and search.

 #### Scenario I - Provide more information

 The first scenario to use a hash map is that we `need more information` rather than only the key.
 Then we can `build a mapping relationship between key and information` by hash map.